delthas/JavaMP3/README.md

 // Another example: getting and decoding a sound from a resource file in your JAR try(Sound sound = new Sound(new BufferedInputStream(MyClass.class.getResourceAsStream("/mp3/rick_astley.mp3")))) {
   // ...
 }

 ```

-As expected from an InputStream, the creation of the stream will **not block**, and it is only when reading bytes from the stream, that the processing will take place (for the Sound class, that is the MPEG decoding process).
+As expected from an InputStream, the creation of the stream will not block, and it is only when reading bytes from the stream, that the decoding process will take place.
 You may get metadata about the sound as soon as you have instantiated it.

 Let's have a look at some examples on how to use the decoded raw PCM sound data samples: